 Additionally, during 2019 the Company was added as a co-borrower to the BFC \$250,000 committed line of credit which allows the Company to borrow any available amounts directly from the BFC line of credit.
 The interest rate on the line of credit is variable based on one-month LIBOR plus a spread which is determined based on the Company's leverage ratio as defined in the credit agreement.
 All debt issuance costs relating to this line of credit are paid by BFC.
-As of December 31, 2019, the Company had no amounts outstanding on the BFC line of credit.
-The Company did not make any borrowings from the BFC line of credit during the year ended December 31, 2019.
+As of December 31, 2020 and 2019, the Company had no amounts outstanding on the BFC line of credit.